 Excursions and guided tours in Puerto Plata

 But the tour operators in Puerto Plata are getting creative as well to gain access to the wallet of the vacationer.
 Cayo Arena, 27 Charcos de Damajagua, the historic city of Puerto Plata, seeing manatees, visiting monkey jungle, an ocean view zipline, countryside safaris and the cable car up to Puerto Platas mountain Isabel de Torres are just one of the few experiences you can have when booking organized excursions.
-Contrary to the section above mentioning the price differences between both destinations, prices for guided tours hardly vary for Punta Cana and Puerto Plata.
+And this is not without a reason, because the surrounding of Puerto Plata is super nice and interesting.
+Contrary to the section above mentioning the price differences between both destinations, prices for guided tours hardly vary for Puerto Plata or Punta Cana.

 Where can you have the best excursions: Punta Cana or Puerto Plata?

 It is hard to choose a winner in this category as both holiday destinations have their highlights.
-Furthermore, both are offering a high diversity of excursions, hence it’s a draw.
+Furthermore, both are offering a high diversity of excursions, hence it’s a draw between Puerto Plata and Punta Cana.

 Preliminary score: Punta Cana vs. Puerto Plata 4-2